IV1T3/django-middleware-fileuploadvalidation/README.md

 ```

 ### Configuration
   - `clamav`: ClamAV is an open source antivirus engine for detecting trojans, viruses, malware & other malicious threats.
-By default, ClamAV is enabled.
-However, if you want to disable it, you can do so by setting this to *False*.
+By default, ClamAV is disabled.
+However, if you want to enable it, you can do so by setting this to *True*.
   - `file_size_limit`: Defines the maximum allowed file size in kilobytes (kB).
 Files larger than this limit will be rejected.
 By default, the limit is set to *5000* kB.
   - `filename_length_limit`: Defines the maximum allowed character length of the file name.
 By default, the limit is set to 100 characters.
   - `sanitization`: DMF performs basic file sanitization by default.
 This can be disabled by setting this to *False*.
 This will instantly block all upload attempts that seem to be malicious.